 Drug or alcohol detox is not a substitute for a full-spectrum drug rehab program.
 Addiction can deeply affect a person mentally, emotionally and behaviorally.
 Because of this, professional addiction treatment is often needed to address these needs and prevent future relapse.

-Inpatient Addiction Treatment Versus Outpatient Treatment In Maine
+Inpatient Addiction Treatment Versus Outpatient Treatment

 When a person is struggling with addiction and decides to seek help, they may wonder whether inpatient or outpatient treatment will better serve their needs.
 The short answer is that there is not a single path to recovery that works for everyone.
 Instead, a person should pursue individualized treatment that recognizes and addresses their unique circumstances.